privong/papers-in-markdown/aastex62/demo.md

 Unwanted entries can be commented out with a `#` or safely deleted (here they have been commented so they appear for reference purposes).
 If a different style (e.g., `twocolumn`) is desired, this can be changed in `aastexopts`.
+YAML header entries and corresponding \TeX\ template code have been created to correspond to most (if not all) of the \aastex\ metadata options.

 ## Images {#sec:images}